HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/inst_tasearch_no_metrics.md

 # Setting up certificates for type-ahead search {#inst_tasearch_no_metrics .task}

-If you deployed Elasticsearch in your HCL Connections™ deployment , use these instructions to set up certificates before you configure type-ahead search.
+If you deployed OpenSearch in your HCL Connections™ deployment, use these instructions to set up certificates before you configure type-ahead search.

-Verify that the server where type-ahead search is hosted can connect to the Elasticsearch server.
+Verify that the server where type-ahead search is hosted can connect to the OpenSearch server.

-You can configure type-ahead search using either the stand-alone Elasticsearch server or the Elasticsearch component of the Component Pack for Connections.
-Both metrics and type-ahead search use Elasticsearch, they share the destination server URL and some certificate information.
-Check the following steps to determine if they are required to be run type-ahead search servers, if Elasticsearch has already been enabled.
+You can configure type-ahead search using either the stand-alone OpenSearch server or the OpenSearch component of the Component Pack for Connections.
+Both metrics and type-ahead search use OpenSearch, they share the destination server URL and some certificate information.
+Check the following steps to determine if they are required to be run type-ahead search servers, if OpenSearch has already been enabled.

-1. If metrics is not already enabled, then enable the type-ahead search service by completing the following steps to provide the Elasticsearch URL and port:
+1. If metrics is not already enabled, then enable the type-ahead search service by completing the following steps to provide the OpenSearch URL and port:

     If you enabled metrics, then this information was configured at that time.